Ordliste: bøjle, klædebøjle

 But I continue, because someday there will be no new wooden coat hangers manufactured, and the old ones ends up as firewood, when people clean up.

-- I have coat hangers from 24 different countries.
-About 1.000 of the coathangers are from the
+- I have coat hangers from 28 different countries.
+About 1.200 of the coathangers are from the Nordic countries.

-I know that in England was one who was as crazy as me - but overall the fun hangers and had shown "only" around 700 pieces.
+In England, there has been one which was just as crazy as me - but overall the fun hangers and had shown "only" around 700 pieces.
 His site is not active anymore.